dcloudio/hbuilderx-extension-docs/en/Tutorial/Language/markdown.md

 ## One-click sharing

-Markdown has a fascinating input experience, but it is not convenient to share, especially the lack of free, stable, and high-speed image beds.
-[uniCloud](https://unicloud.dcloud.net.cn/) provides a free, stable, high-speed server and CDN.
-HBuilderX, based on uniCloud, provides one-click sharing of markdown.

-Use uniCloud's front-end web hosting to stably convert markdown into HTML web pages and publish them as online URLs.
-You can send the URL to anyone who wants to share.
+When you add images to an md file, it is difficult to manage these images without online server because the md file only accepts image links.

+HBuilderX provides markdown one-click sharing feature with [uniCloud](https://unicloud.dcloud.net.cn/).
+It is a simple, secure, stable and free cloud platform.

-At the same time, the pictures involved in markdown will also be automatically uploaded to the free CDN in the front-end web hosting.
+With the one-click sharing feature, you can upload markdown documents to uCloud in HBuilderX and return a url that can be shared.
+At the same time, the images involved in markdown will also be automatically uploaded to uCloud.
+This feature is completely free.

 For more information: [MarkDown One-Key Sharing Instructions](https://ask.dcloud.net.cn/article/37573)

 [markdown sharing](/Tutorial/extension/markdown_share)

-## Onedrive Synchronisation
+## Onedrive Sync

 # Onedrive

 Firstly, recommend a cloud synchronisaion tool - microsoft onedrive https://skydrive.live.com/

-After the dropbox is blocked, onedrive becomes the best, free, secure tool supporting all platforms.
+After dropbox is blocked, onedrive becomes the best choice because it is free, stable, safe and cross-platform.

-Onedrive is buildin in windows 10 OS.
-It can be downloaded from above link for other platforms.
-(It is important to install the client software, the web version still need jarbreak.
+Onedrive is build-in in windows 10.
+It also can be downloaded from above link for other platforms.
+(It is important to install the onedriver client software, or use VPN for web version) .

-Register an onedrive account. onedrive folder is created in your PC.
+Setup an onedrive account.
+A onedrive folder will be created in your PC.
 Create a folder.
-Folder name can be any, eg. "note". md files writen by HBuilderX can be saved in it.
+The folder name can be anything, for example. "notes".
+The md file written by HBuilderX can be saved in it.

-Evertime when file is saved in HBuilderX, it also sychronized in onedrive.
+When the md file is saved in HBuilderX, it will also be synchronized to onedrive.
+This file will also be synced when you log in to other devices.

-If you login another devides, eg PC or mobile, the file is there.

-onedrive app in mobile do not support open markdown directly. mweb is recommended.
-If android, hummer notes is recommended.
+onedrive app in mobile do not support open markdown directly.
+For iOS, mweb is recommended.
+For Android, Hammer notes is recommended.

-# svn and git
+# Sync to svn and git

-After install node, once the file is changed, watch will commit in svn and git.
+After install node, once the file is changed, watch will commit to svn and git.

-A to do list for a team can be synchronised in this way.
+To do list for a team can be synchronised in this way.

 In DCloud, we use the first method.
 Co-working Files is using the second method.

-svn and git more suitable for PC user modify and view in mobile.
-HBuilderX+markdown provide a better solution as evernote and Onenote.
-Fast startup.
-Efficient editing.
-User-friendly user interface for reading.
+svn and git are more suitable for PC users to modify and view on the mobile.
+HBuilderX+markdown provides a better experience than Evernote and OneNote.
+Start quickly.
+Efficient editing and User-friendly for reading.

-However, if editing is always required in mobile app, Onedrive is a better solution.
+However, Onedrive is a better solution for frequent editing.

-The more drama and short video, the more stupid you will be.

-Open HBuilderX, the more markdown writing, the smarter you will be.
+HBuilderX will provide an excellent Markdown editing experience.